JamesrPrince/jamesrprince/README.md

 ![GitHub followers](https://img.shields.io/github/followers/jamesrprince?label=Follow%20%40James%20Prince&logo=github&style=social)

 ---
-## I'm a Developer and Information Technology Associate!
+## I'm a Developer and an Ops Manager for FinTech
-- 🌱 I’m currently learning everything...JavaScript
+- 🌱 I’m currently learning full stack web development (MERN)
-- 👯 I’m looking to collaborate on....JavaScript & React
+- 👯 I’m looking to collaborate and learn from anyone willing to share their piece of the pie.
-- 💭 Ask me about....Anything
 - 📫 How to reach me....[Twitter](https://twitter.com/ChisengaPrince) or [LinkedIn](https://www.linkedin.com/in/princemchisenga/)
-- 🥅 2021 Goals: Contribute more to open source projects
+- 🥅 20213 Goals: Create 14 quality personal projects.
-- ⚡  Fun fact: I love design and photography
+- ⚡  Fun fact: I love web design and photography.
 ---

 ### 🧰 Languages and Tools: